 If you don’t already have a game plan for your summer internship search in the spring, the holiday break is the perfect time to start thinking about it!
 The four week break leaves you lots of time to do activities that will boost your resume and make you a better candidate when it comes time to apply to jobs.

 While vegging out on the couch and watching reruns may seem like an enticing option, the key to landing a summer internship is to plan ahead.
 Small steps like these can really help in the long run so you’re not scrambling to get your resumes in order come spring.
 Here are a few easy steps to help get you ahead of the game.

 Get a Job or Externship

 Experience is the best thing you can do for your experience.
 Short term externship experiences show dedication and interest in your field, which an employer will recognize.
-If internships or externships are not an option, getting a job is alway a good idea as it shows you are hard working and making money isn’t so bad either!
+If internships or externships are not an option, getting a job is alway a good idea, as it shows you are hard working.
+Plus, making money isn’t so bad either!